International Student Services

 Please visit Student Life for more information.

 Burlington, Vermont is the largest city in the state with a population of just under 39,000.
-It is a very small and relatively safe city, which is home to four colleges and universities.
+It is a small and relatively safe city, which is home to five colleges and universities.
 The city is located on the shores of Lake Champlain and at the base of the Green Mountains.
 It is a beautiful place, with many opportunities for outdoor activities and cultural events.
 If you would like to explore Burlington more, please visit following sites.

 Champlain College offers the Unlimited Access Free Bus Ride Program.
-All Champlain College faculty, staff and students can ride any CCTA city bus anytime, anywhere, including the LINK Express routes for FREE.
+All Champlain College faculty, staff, and students can ride any GMTA city bus anytime, anywhere, including the LINK Express routes for FREE.
 Just show the bus driver your Champlain College student ID card and then swipe it through the fare box card reader.
 If you need to take more than one bus to get to your destination, you MUST ask the driver for a transfer before you leave the bus.Link to this FAQ